mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 I've opened a [feature request](https://issues.chromium.org/issues/335383220), please upvote.

+Downloading official [Chrome](https://www.google.com/chrome/) only yields amd64 deb package.
+It installs and draws a welcome window, but then segfaults and that's it.
+Also, the deb package doesn't contain chromedriver.

 ## Ubuntu 23.04

 This works on Ubuntu 23.10 with chromium 119 installed via snap: